 Bricker & Eckler supports its commitment to diversity and inclusion with internal initiatives.
 The Walker Link Leadership Group is an employee resource group for African American attorneys at Bricker & Eckler.
 Our Women in Networking (WIN) group focuses on relationship building with local business women, encouraging our female attorneys to be actively involved in community and professional organizations, and supporting non-profits that provide services to women and children.

 Our profession has recognized Bricker & Eckler's commitment to diversity and inclusion, and has honored us with recognition.
-Partner Jerry Allen will be honored with the 2013 David D. White Award from Capital University Law School for significant contributions to the African American community.
+Partner Jerry Allen was honored with the 2013 David D. White Award from Capital University Law School for significant contributions to the African American community.
+In 2013, Bricker attorney Pramila Kamath was recognized as one of Lawyers of Color (LOC) 100 early- to mid-career attorneys under 40 from the Midwest Region for its inaugural "Hot List."
 At the 2012 Barristers' Salute hosted by the John Mercer Langston Bar Association, Bricker & Eckler was honored with the "Outstanding Organization" award.
 This is the first time in the history of the award that a law firm was recognized.
 Additionally, former Bricker attorney Janine Hancock Jones was given the inaugural "President's Award" for her decade of leadership and commitment to central Ohio's minority bar association.

 Bricker & Eckler is also proud of its #2 ranking on the Vault/MCCA Guide to Law Firm Diversity Program for our percentage of female equity partners.
 Our Managing Partner Kurt Tunnell received the “Champion of Diversity Legal Award” from the National Diversity Council in 2011.